NEW

 What's inside?

-We blend cheese, milk and plant-based ingredients
+We blend cheese, milk and plant ingredients

 Did you know that a Dane emits an average of 17 tonnes of CO2 per year.
 3 tonnes come from food and drink alone.

-Cheese is one of the foods with the highest CO2 footprint, but with Audu you can make a difference
+Cheese is one of the foods with the highest CO2 footprint, but with Audu you can make a difference.

 Store